-5.1 If, following appropriate investigation, it is considered that an employee has made a malicious allegation without real substance and/or which could not be reasonably considered to be in the public interest, this will be taken as a serious matter and may potentially lead to disciplinary action in line with the school's Disciplinary Procedure.
+5.1 If, following appropriate investigation, it is considered that an employee has made a malicious allegation without real substance and/or which could not be reasonably considered to be in the public interest, this will be taken as a serious matter and may potentially lead to disciplinary action in line with the Trust's Disciplinary Procedure.

-5.2 Where other individuals engaged by the school make a malicious allegation, the school will investigate the allegation thoroughly and take appropriate action, which may include terminating the contract/arrangements with the individual.
+5.2 Where other individuals engaged by the Trust make a malicious allegation, the Trust will investigate the allegation thoroughly and take appropriate action, which may include terminating the contract/arrangements with the individual.

-5.3 If disciplinary action is required, the line manager (or the person who carried out the investigation) will report the matter to the [Headteacher/HR Manager] to start the disciplinary procedure.
+5.3 If disciplinary action is required, the line manager (or the person who carried out the investigation) will report the matter to the Head of School/Headteacher/Principal to start the disciplinary procedure.
+If disciplinary action is required against the Head of School/Headteacher/Principal the CEO will start the disciplinary procedure.
+In cases where the disciplinary action relates to the CEO, the Chair of Trustees will start the disciplinary action.